-When it comes to location, the highest average paycheck (around $125K annually) can be spotted in Boston, Mass.; San Diego, Calif. ($87K), Atlanta, Ga. ($87K), and Waltham, Mass. (around $85K) are the next top-paying cities.
-High paychecks are not found in Charlottesville, Va.; in fact, at about $67K it is one of the worst-paid cities.
-Across its U.S. offices, the state of Georgia pays Alere the most — $93K per year on average.
+When it comes to location, the highest average paycheck ($125K per year) can be spotted in Boston, Mass.; San Diego, Calif. (approximately $87K), Atlanta, Ga. ($87K), and Waltham, Mass. (about $85K) are the next top-paying cities.
+Overland Park, Kan. ranks low on the pay scale — at $47K, it is one of the lowest-paid cities.
+By state, the highest pay levels are found in Georgia, where the average Alere employee makes $93K annually.

 Years of Experience